+We situate our assumption within established practices in the cryptocurrency ecosystem and light client security models: Secure random seed generation is essential for the security of Bitcoin, Ethereum, and the broader crypto ecosystem.
+It underpins wallet key generation, ensuring unique private keys.
+Random seeds also facilitate contract deployment through ECDSA nonce generation, enable ephemeral session keys for secure communication, and support multi-signature wallets by creating unique key shares for participants.

+As identified by Chatzigiannis et al.~\cite{chatzigiannis2022sok}, there are several common assumptions that underpin light client designs, including trusted genesis block, reliable consensus, secure underlying cryptographic primitives, weak synchrony (i.e., no long network partitions), trusted setup, peer-to-peer communication for relaying information, and rational behaviour of participants.
+Secure underlying cryptographic primitives and trusted setups are of particular interest to us.

+In this context, our assumption about Oracle access to the Bloom filter aligns with these principles.
+Secure generation and protection of the 128-bit random seed are essential for the Bloom filter's adversarial resilience and are consistent with best practices in decentralized systems.
+The cryptographic strength and manipulation resistance of the hash functions in Bloom filters fundamentally depend on this secure initialization and randomization.

-Secondly, Eve may craft invalid transactions that evade verification and validation i.e. attempt to double-spend. \textit{Neonpool} preserves the transaction verification and validation mechanism of Bitcoin and Ethereum.
-With regards to transactions that have conflicting inputs or out-of-order nonce, typically nodes accept and forward the first seen transaction and the first seen can differ for nodes.
-It is the job of miners to not add conflicting transactions to a block and the network nodes to screen incoming blocks.
+Secondly, Eve may craft invalid transactions to evade verification and validation, i.e., attempt double-spending. \textit{Neonpool} preserves the verification and validation mechanisms of Bitcoin and Ethereum.
+Regarding transactions with conflicting inputs or out-of-order nonce, typically, nodes accept and forward the first seen transaction, and the first seen can differ for nodes.
+It is the job of miners not to add conflicting transactions to a block and the network nodes to screen incoming blocks.
 Since \textit{Neonpool} maintains complete UTXO and Trie information, \textit{Neonpool} nodes will reject blocks that include double-spend transactions.

-Thirdly, Eve might launch a dust and spam attack or simply replay transactions.
-Dust and spam frequently occur in the transaction.
-A 2015 Bitcoin spam campaign swelled the transaction pool to nearly 1 GB, crashing 10\% of nodes, mostly memory-constrained like Raspberry Pi. \textit{Neonpool} can easily withstand such an attack by generating additional bloom filters recursively as per demand, as described in section~\ref{sec:neonpool_proposed}.
+Thirdly, Eve might launch a dust or spam attack or replay transactions.
+A 2015 Bitcoin spam campaign swelled the transaction pool to nearly 1 GB, crashing 10\% of nodes, mostly memory-constrained like Raspberry Pi. \textit{Neonpool} can withstand such attacks by recursively generating additional bloom filters on demand, as described in section~\ref{sec:neonpool_proposed}.

 Replay transactions are rejected.
-Already seen transactions will trigger a positive in \textit{Neonpool} indicating that the transaction is already present and thus will be dropped.
+Already seen transactions will trigger a positive in \textit{Neonpool}, indicating that the transaction is already present and thus will be dropped.